mozilla/pkipolicy/rootstore/policy.md

     the entity submitting the request controls the email account associated with the email address referenced in the certificate *or* has been authorized by the email account holder to act on the account holder’s behalf.
+The CA SHALL NOT delegate validation of the domain part of an email address.
 The CA's CP/CPS must clearly specify the procedure(s) that the CA employs to perform this verification.
 3. For a certificate capable of being used for SSL-enabled servers, the CA must ensure that the applicant has registered all domain(s) referenced